 At some point, you look down and notice the empty bowl on the table in front of you but you can’t remember having eaten the contents.

-Lost in thought, you missed out on sweet the aroma of the coffee, the taste and texture of the food (cornflakes taste amazing when you eat them mindfully!), the sunlight streaming in through the window, the birds singing outside.
+Lost in thought, you missed out on the sweet aroma of the coffee, the taste and texture of the food (cornflakes taste amazing when you eat them mindfully!), the sunlight streaming in through the window, the birds singing outside.

 Then your body is driving the car to work but again, you are absent.
 You’re lost in your head, replaying a conversation you had with a client the day before.
 The sky, the clouds, the trees en route are beautiful but there’s no-one there to notice them.